 All closed sections of the helium circuits in the valve box and cryomodule are protected against excessive pressure by a set of pressure relief devices.
 The valve box is equipped with two spring-loaded safety valves, while the other devices are placed on the cryomodule.
 Safety valve SV02 protects the helium supply branch line (BC line section downstream CV03) and SV60 guards the whole branch thermal shield circuit, i.e. TS supply branch line (BE) and TS return branch lines (BF) from CV60 to CV61.

 The auxiliary process lines in the klystron gallery and cold box room run alongside the CDL, and further in the CTL gallery and duct to the WCS.
-The valve box is connected to the following main auxiliary process lines: HP main line (MR), purge return main line (MP), helium recovery main line (MH) and SV relief main line (MS), whereas the cryomodule is connected to the purge return main line (MP), helium recovery main line (MR) and SV relief main line (MS).
+The valve box is connected to the following main auxiliary process lines: HP main line (MH), purge return main line (MP), helium recovery main line (MH) and SV relief main line (MS), whereas the cryomodule is connected to the purge return main line (MP), helium recovery main line (MR) and SV relief main line (MS).
 For all these connections a pipework composed of branch and side auxiliary process lines is used, as presented in Figure 2.1.
 The safety devices of the auxiliary process lines are located in the WCS.

 The section of the helium recovery line located in the klystron gallery and cold box room is vacuum insulated.
 Then, in the CTL gallery and duct, the line does not have any insulation and acts as an ambient heater, which warms up the discharged cold helium while transferring it to the WCS.